Rjooby/salido-rails-challenge/README.md

 ```
 to start the server.
 Visit http://localhost:3000 (3000 by default)in a browser.
 You should land on the index page populated by all the products in the database.
 Links to edit any of the products have been provided as well as a link to submit a new product.

+NOTE: Query size has been reduced significantly to cut down on database seeding size.
+To demonstrate load with complete database, in seeds.rb, DATABASE_SIZE should be increased to 80000 and QUERY_SIZE to 400 to reduce query count.
+This could take close to an hour.

 To run the RSpec tests for the API calls, from the command line:
 ```ruby
 be rspec spec